AriFordsham/GHCWiki/building/mac-osx.md

 A nice feature of MacPorts is that you can put its installation directory tree anywhere.
 This allows installations without administrator privileges.

+## Case insensitivity

+The default Mac OS X files systems (HFS+) is case-insensitive and darcs is case sensitive.
+While this ususally doesn't cause any problems, occassionally a `Unapplicable patch` error can occur.
+It's possible to work around this by using `Disk Utility` to create a case sensitive file system and apply the patches inside of it.
+To do this:

+1. Open `/Applications/Utilities/Disk Utility`.
+1. Make sure that none of the images/disks on the left are highlighted/selected.
+If any are, \<Cmd\>+Click them to unselect them.
+1. Click the "New Image" button.
+1. Set the "Volume Format" to "Mac OS X Extended (Case Sensitive)".
+1. Set "Encryption" to "None".

+1. Set "Partitions" to "Single Partition - Apple Partition Map"
+1. Set "Image Format" to "sparse disk image".
+1. Set "Volume Size" to "Custom..." and select an appropriately large size.
+Sparse images only take up as much space is as needed, plus a little overhead, so it's better to overestimate than underestimate.
+A 30 GB sparse image with no data in it takes up \~50 MB.
+1. Set "Volume Name" to something appropriate (e.g., "GHC").
+1. Set "Save As" to something appropriate (e.g., "GHC Disk").
+1. Click the "Create" button.

+This creates a file with a `.sparseimage` extension (e.g., `GHC Disk.sparseimage`) at the location that was set in step 10 and automatically mounts it.
+The partition can be accessed through the `/Volumes` folder (e.g., `/Volumes/GHC`).
+This partition behaves exactly like any other Apple partition except that it's case sensitive and darcs can apply the patches it couldn't on the case insensitive file system.
+After the patches have been applied, the repository can be copied to the normal file system, the partition can be unmounted, and the sparse image can be deleted.